dylanlrrb/Please-Contain-Yourself/3-Bundle_Your_App_Into_An_Image/README.md

 - [ ] Containers are stateless; they retain information about themselves only as long as they are running.
 For example: try refreshing the page - it has no effect on the number.
 Now, back in the terminal, run `docker restart slytherin_rulez`

 - [ ] Go back to the browser and refresh the page.
 The number changed!
 What??
-This goes back to the idea of stateless containers, restarting it caused everything within it to be lost.
+Because containers are stateless, restarting it caused everything within it to be lost.

 - [ ] And just for fun; make like, 3 more containers from our server image, each on a different port